Salingo/mesh-normal-reorientation/README.md

 To use, just move the '.obj' files to 'input' folder and double click `reorient.bat`

-An example of a desk is provided for you to test.
+An example of a desk is provided for testing.